super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 ### How to Predict the Number of Solutions

-A first intuition is that the more the words in the dictionary, the more chances to have solutions, and the more easier for the solvers to find one.
+A first intuition is that the more the words in the dictionary, the more chances to have solutions, and the easier for the solvers to find one.

 In this section are presented a few estimations on the number of solutions based on the dictionary content and the grid geometry.
 We will see that these estimations effectively depend on the number